 by Mike Ricotta - March 19, 2020

-If you’ve been looking at our Stripe Terminal plugin, chances are you’ve been interested in bringing your in-person transactions out on the road.
+If you’ve been looking at our Stripe Terminal solutions, chances are you’ve been interested in bringing your in-person transactions out on the road with your Verifone P400.
 Like many small business owners, WooCommerce and WordPress offer really affordable solutions for an eCommerce experience which makes this plugin a much more appealing solution than custom-coding a mobile app with Stripe’s BBPoS Chipper.
 With over 6 million WooCommerce sites out there, it’s clear that small businesses would benefit a great deal from an in-person transaction experience that’s plug and play ready for their storefront.
 Unfortunately, the Verifone P400 is not a mobile solution and while Stripe’s BBPoS Chipper does integrate with existing mobile applications that don’t require custom-coding, manually syncing inventory in two separate databases (ie. Stripe and WooCommerce) is a chore.
 We reached out to Stripe to ask them about a more mobile P400 solution but they have no timeline on getting this hardware available to the public.
 As a result, we set out to solve this problem ourselves!

 Before we advance, let’s knock out this first requirement.
 You’ll need to use a hotspot in order to provide WiFi to the device if you want to use it remotely.
 That leaves us with the hardware.